goloshubov/fconfig/README.md

 fconfig is my ansible playbook to configure linux workstation

 ## goals
-- avoid configuration drifts.
+- avoid configuration drifts on your machines.
 Meaning - switching to another laptop without noticing the difference
 - keep it as simple as possible

 ## features